 Congresswoman Eshoo is a founding member of the Congressional Quiet Skies Caucus, a group composed of House Members from across the country who work collaboratively to address aircraft noise problems affecting their constituents.

 In September of 2014, Members of the Quiet Skies Caucus wrote to FAA Administrator Michael Huerta, requesting that the FAA change the standard by which it determines an “acceptable” level of noise pollution.
 The FAA currently uses a 65 decibel Day-Night Average Sound Level (DNL), which was instituted in 1976 and has not been updated since.

 Eshoo and her colleagues in the Quiet Skies Caucus are also pushing for reforms to the FAA’s treatment of aircraft noise in the upcoming reauthorization of the agency.
-The funding authorization for the FAA expires on September 30, 2015, and it must be reauthorized by legislation before that date for the agency to continue operations.
-The Quiet Skies Caucus letter calls on the House Transportation Committee to include several important reforms in the FAA reauthorization bill, including:
+The funding authorization for the FAA expires on September 30, 2017, and it must be reauthorized by legislation before that date for the agency to continue operations.
+The Quiet Skies Caucus has called on the House Transportation Committee to include several important reforms in the FAA reauthorization bill, including: